 A separate line in the north of the country was essentially a transit route between two parts of Uzbekistan, passing through the city of Khujand.
 A new line entirely within Uzbekistan opened in 2016 effectively bypassing this section, which is however still used for some local traffic.

 Following the independence of Tajikistan, a new line was constructed from the existing line at Bokhtar to serve industrial centres at Danghara, Kulob and Moskovskiy.
 The line was completed in 1999.
-There are proposals for further extensions, including a line to Afghanistan.

 Flag image from CIA World Factbook